What is Text Neck?

 - Head forwards of neck posture,

 - Intermittent or constant headache made worse when looking down or using the computer.

 Text Neck Treatment

-Text neck is conservatively managed by your physiotherapist.
+Your physiotherapist conservatively manages text neck.
 The main aims of treatment are to reduce the tension within the neck muscles, reduce the pain within your neck and address the postures that aggravate your symptoms.
-This will normally involve postural awareness and strengthening exercises to correct for the future and prevent a recurrence.
+Treatment will typically include postural awareness and strengthening exercises to correct for the future and prevent a recurrence.

 - joint mobilisations